cedbossneo/mowgli-docker/README.md

 git clone https://github.com/cedbossneo/mowgli-docker
 ```

-The script suppose that your mowgli device is on /dev/mowgli and your gps on /dev/gps
+The script suppose that your mowgli device is on `/dev/mowgli` and your gps on `/dev/gps`

-WARNING: This branch works only with the new Mowgli firmware https://github.com/cedbossneo/Mowgli that allows Mowgli to runs with vanilla OpenMower without mowgli_proxy or mowgli_blade.
+⚠ WARNING: This branch works only with the new Mowgli firmware https://github.com/cedbossneo/Mowgli that allows Mowgli to runs with vanilla OpenMower without mowgli_proxy or mowgli_blade.

-Edit the .env file to set ROS_IP to you host machine ip address.
+Edit the `.env` file to set `ROS_IP` to you host machine ip address.

 Finally: